RESEARCH STARTER

 Major competitions include the FIM Grand Prix Motocross World Championship, the British Motocross Championship, Motocross des Nations, and the AMA Motocross Championship in the United States.
 Each event features various classes based on engine size, with teams and individual riders competing for prestige and points.
 Motocross has also led to the development of related motorcycle sports such as Supercross, Freestyle Motocross, SuperMoto, and ATV Quad Motocross, each with distinct rules and formats.
 With its rich history and diverse competition formats, motocross continues to be a thrilling spectacle for both participants and fans alike.

-Motocross, or off-road motorcycle racing, originated in the United Kingdom as a competitive sport called "scrambling."
+Motocross, or off-road motorcycle racing, originated in the United Kingdom as a competitive sport called “scrambling.”
 Consisting of track races, endurance trials, and hill climbs, the first event, the Southern Scott Scramble, took place on March 29, 1924, and was won by local rider Arthur Sparks.
-After exploding in popularity in the UK, the French adopted the sport, renaming it "moto-cross" by combining "motorcycle" and "cross country."
-Since its inception, motorcycle manufacturers use the event to publicize their brand and show off the durability and performance of their machines.
+After exploding in popularity in the UK, the French adopted the sport, renaming it “moto-cross” by combining “motorcycle” and “cross country.”
+Since its inception, motorcycle manufacturers have used the event to publicize their brand and show off the durability and performance of their machines.
 Early rides were merely bicycles with an internal combustion engine attached; later, rugged motocross terrains resulted in technically improved motorcycles such as the 2000s’ four-stroke machine.

-Motocross is governed by the Federation Internationale de Motocyclisme (FIM).
-A European Championship was created by the FIM in 1952 and a World Championship in 1957.
-Motocross debuted in the United States in 1966; its popularity soared during the 1970s and 1980s; in the United States, the sport has evolved into Supercross, an indoor stadium event.
+Motocross is governed by the Fédération Internationale de Motocyclisme (FIM).
+A European Championship was created by the FIM in 1952, and a World Championship in 1957.
+Motocross debuted in the United States in 1966; its popularity soared during the 1970s and 1980s.
+In the United States, the sport has evolved into Supercross, an indoor stadium event.

 Brief History